 The Curiosity of Minority Hair

-I know I’ll be roasted alive for saying this, but I think sometimes African Americans forget that they are minorities.
-Just like us West Indians (Caribbean people), Mexicans, and the Japanese living in America, we are noticeably different from most of the people around us, and in our instance, we may even sound different too.
+The fact is that we are noticeably different from most of the people around us, and in our instance, we may even sound different too.
 Is it really such a bad thing to have that acknowledged?

 If anything, I’m flattered when a White person comes up and sheepishly asks if they can touch my hair.
 It means they’re leaving all those preconceived notions behind to learn the truth.
 Half the time they’re blushing terribly, and preparing themselves for a harsh rejection or to soothe my offence.
 But why should I be offended?